 I am the type who is more in love with the idea of organization than with what it takes to maintain organization systems.
-So it helped to have Aarsen connect the dots as to my personal obstacles blocking more harmonious order at home.
-These lessons were inspired by Cassandra Aarsen’s book which explores personality type and organization I highly recommend.
+So it helped to have Aarsen connect the dots as to those personal obstacles blocking harmonious order at home.
+These lessons were inspired by Cassandra Aarsen’s helpful book which explores personality type and organization.
 Let’s see her in action:

 The Clutter Connection

-The Clutter Connection by organization expert and bestselling author Cassandra Aarsen had me hooked from page one and shaped how I organize as well as my understanding of why one style of order does not fit all.
+The Clutter Connection by organization expert, TV personality, and bestselling author Cassandra Aarsen had me hooked from page one and shaped my organization plan as well as my understanding of why one style of order does not fit all.

-CAUTION: Are you someone who thinks some folks are just naturally organized and others are simply naturally messy?
+CAUTION: Are you someone who thinks some people are just naturally organized and others are naturally messy?
 Brace yourself for a potentially transforming about-face!

 Decluttering Lesson No. 1